The 15 Best Home Decor Brands the Livingetc Team Keeps Bookmarked — Plus Our Fave Buys

 Best for affordable decor: Society6

-Bring art into every corner of your home with Society6, the ultimate site for shopping prints, the best pillows, rugs, wallpaper and so much more.
-Every order is custom made by artists, meaning all you have to do is pick the home decor pieces that speak just to you and your personal style.
+Bring art into every corner of your home with Society6, the ultimate site for prints, pillows, rugs, wallpaper and so much more.
+Every order is custom-made by artists, meaning all you have to do is pick the home decor pieces that speak to you and your personal style and let them do the rest.

 The editor's pick of what to buy from Society6